Queue (hairstyle): Queue order

 The imposition of this order was not uniform; it took up to 10 years of martial enforcement for all of China to be brought into compliance, and while it was the Qing who imposed the queue hairstyle on the general population, they did not always personally execute those who did not obey.
 It was Han Chinese defectors who carried out massacres against people refusing to wear the queue.
 Li Chengdong, a Han Chinese general who had served the Ming but defected to the Qing, ordered troops to carry out three separate massacres in the city of Jiading within a month, resulting in tens of thousands of deaths.
 The third massacre left few survivors.
 The three massacres at Jiading District are some of the most infamous, with estimated death tolls in the tens or even hundreds of thousands.
 Jiangyin also held out against about 10,000 Qing troops for 83 days.
-When the city wall was finally breached on 9 October, 1645, the Qing army, led by the Han Chinese Ming defector Liu Liangzuo (劉良佐), who had been ordered to "fill the city with corpses before you sheathe your swords," massacred the entire population, killing between 74,000 and 100,000 people.
+When the city wall was finally breached on 9 October 1645, the Qing army, led by the Han Chinese Ming defector Liu Liangzuo (劉良佐), who had been ordered to "fill the city with corpses before you sheathe your swords," massacred the entire population, killing between 74,000 and 100,000 people.

 Han Chinese soldiers in 1645 under Han General Hong Chengchou forced the queue on the people of Jiangnan, while Han people were initially paid silver to wear the queue in Fuzhou when it was first implemented.

 The queue was the only aspect of Manchu culture that the Qing forced on the common Han population.
 The Qing required people serving as officials to wear Manchu clothing, but allowed other Han civilians to continue wearing Hanfu (Han clothing).
 Nevertheless, most Han civilian men voluntarily adopted Manchu clothing like Changshan of their own free will.
 Throughout the Qing dynasty Han women continued to wear Han clothing.

 However, the shaving policy was not enforced in the Tusi autonomous chiefdoms in Southwestern China where many minorities lived.
 There was one Han Chinese Tusi, the Chiefdom of Kokang populated by Han Kokang people.

-Since the Qing dynasty grouped Muslims by language, the Han Hui (currently known as Hui people) were classified as Han Chinese, so they were required to wear the queue.
-Turkic Muslims, like the Uyghur and Salar people, were not required to wear the queue.
+The Qing dynasty required all subjects of all ethnicities to shave their foreheads and wear the queue braid including Muslims like Hui people and Salar people but some Turkic Muslim ethnicities like Uyghur and Salar people already shaved their entire heads as part of their culture and were bald so they were not able to wear the braids on the back unless they wore wigs with fake queues.
+According to Jonathan Neaman Lipman the Qing dynasty required Salars to wear the queue.
 During the Qing Salar men shaved their hair bald while when they went to journey in public they put on artificial queues.
 Uyghur men shaved their hair bald during the Qing.
 Uyghur males at the present still shave their heads bald in the summer.
-Chen Cheng observed that Muslim Turks in 14th-15th century Turfan and Kumul shaved their heads while non-Muslim Turks grew long hair.
+Chen Cheng observed that Muslim Turks in 14th–15th century Turfan and Kumul shaved their heads while non-Muslim Turks grew long hair.